AckerlyXu/heima/articles/sql-database/sql-database-connect-query-ssms.md

 ms.service: sql-database
 ms.custom: mvc,DBs & servers
 ms.topic: quickstart
-origin.date: 11/28/2017
+origin.date: 04/01/2018
-ms.date: 01/08/2018
+ms.date: 04/17/2018
 ms.author: v-nany

 ---
 # Azure SQL Database: Use SQL Server Management Studio to connect and query data

 [SQL Server Management Studio][ssms-install-latest-84g] (SSMS) is an integrated environment for managing any SQL infrastructure, from SQL Server to SQL Database for Microsoft Windows.
-This quickstart demonstrates how to use SSMS to connect to an Azure SQL database, and then use Transact-SQL statements to query, insert, update, and delete data in the database.
+This quickstart tutorial demonstrates how to use SSMS to connect to an Azure SQL database, and then use Transact-SQL statements to query, insert, update, and delete data in the database.

 ## Prerequisites